JonAbrams/apiPrefetch.js/README.md

 # PrefetchAPI.js

-A generic library for the browser that automatically skips the initial API call that JS makes if the data is already available.
+A library for the browser that automatically skips the initial API call that JS makes if the data is already available.

 It overrides the browser's default XMLHttpRequest constructor, so it should work with any framework, including jQuery, AngularJS, EmberJS, BackboneJS, etc.